 - The proposed project is consistent with Policies CON-13 and CON-16, which require discretionary projects consider and avoid impacts to fisheries, wildlife habitat, and special-status species through evaluation of biological resources.
 Biological Resources Reconnaissance Survey was prepared for the proposed project.
 The proposed project as proposed would avoid potential direct, indirect, and cumulative impacts to special-status plant species and associated habitat occurring on the project site.
-With implementation of Mitigation Measures BR-1, potential impacts to special-status birds would be avoided.
-Furthermore, implementation of this measure would not affect the feasibility of the proposed project in that, impacts to special-status species and their habitat can be avoided while allowing for agriculture to be developed and operated on the project site. - The project site does not contain existing wetlands and would retain mature trees located upslope from the blue-line stream located south of the parcel.
+With implementation of Mitigation Measures BR-1 Mitigation and Measures BR-2, potential impacts to special-status birds and wester pond turtles would be avoided.
+Furthermore, implementation of this measure would not affect the feasibility of the proposed project in that, impacts to special-status species and their habitat can be avoided while allowing for agriculture to be developed and operated on the project site. - The project site does not contain existing wetlands and would retain mature trees located upslope from the ephemeral stream located on the parcel.
 As a result, the proposed project is consistent with Goals CON-2 and CON-3, which require the continued enhancement of existing levels of biodiversity and protection of special-status species and habitat, and the County Conservation Regulations through preservation of natural habitats and existing vegetation. - As proposed, the project is consistent with CON-16, which requires discretionary projects prepare an evaluation of biological resources.
 A Biological Resources Reconnaissance Survey was prepared for the proposed project (Exhibit B). - The proposed project as proposed is consistent with Policy CON-18, which encourages the reduction of impacts to habitat conservation and connectivity.
 The project as proposed does include the installation of additional deer fencing to enclose the new proposed vineyard blocks.
-However, the proposed fencing is approximately 170 feet away from Soda Creek, thereby allowing for wildlife movement through the riparian corridor. - The project as proposed is consistent with NCC Section 18.108.010, which requires that soil loss and runoff as a result of a project be minimized to protect water quality.
+However, the proposed fencing is approximately 35' feet away from the existing reservoir and ephemeral drainage and includes a Standard Condition of Approval regarding style, size and design of said fence, thereby allowing for wildlife movement along the drainage and through the property. - The project as proposed is consistent with NCC Section 18.108.010, which requires that soil loss and runoff as a result of a project be minimized to protect water quality.
 As discussed in Sections VII (Geology and Soils) and X (Hydrology and Water Quality), the proposed project would reduce soil loss, potential sedimentation and runoff conditions as compared to existing conditions. - The proposed project is consistent with Policies CON-48 and CON-50c, which require pre-development sediment erosion conditions and runoff characteristics following development to be no greater than pre-project conditions.
 As discussed in Section VII (Geology and Soils) and Section X (Hydrology and Water Quality), with incorporation of the Permanent Erosion and Runoff Control Measures condition of approval, the proposed project would reduce soil loss and sedimentation, and result in no change to runoff. - The project as proposed is consistent with Policy CON-65b.
-Due to the proposed project's scope and scale, its construction and operational GHG emissions, as disclosed in Section VIII (Greenhouse Gas Emissions), are anticipated to be less than significant.

-- The project as proposed is consistent with Policy AG/LU-1, which states that agricultural and related activities are the primary land uses in Napa County, as the proposed project is vineyard development and would increase agriculture uses in the County. - The project as proposed is consistent with General Plan land use designation of Agricultural, Watershed and Open Space (AWOS), and is therefore consistent with Policy AG/LU-20.
+Due to the proposed project's scope and scale, its construction and operational GHG emissions, as disclosed in Section VIII (Greenhouse Gas Emissions), are anticipated to be less than significant. - The project as proposed is consistent with Policy AG/LU-1, which states that agricultural and related activities are the primary land uses in Napa County, as the proposed project is vineyard development and would increase agriculture uses in the County. - The project as proposed is consistent with General Plan land use designation of Agriculturel, Watershed and Open Space (AWOS), and is therefore consistent with Policy AG/LU-20.